Richard Dixon Oldham: Life

 In subsequent papers, Oldham compared data from numerous earthquakes, with seismic observations at different distances from the epicentre.
-He found a discontinuity in the travel times for the S-waves at about 120° angular distance from the earthquake, suggesting refraction by a dense core with a diameter of about of about 0.4 that of the earth.
+He found a discontinuity in the travel times for the S-waves at about 120° angular distance from the earthquake, suggesting refraction by a dense core with a diameter of about 0.4 that of the earth.
 Oldham was not the first to suggest that the earth had a dense core, but he provided the first direct evidence of its existence and size.

 In 1903, Oldham resigned from the GSI due to ill-health and returned to the United Kingdom, living in Kew and various parts of Wales.
 He continued to be active in the field, publishing papers on earthquakes in Guatemala and California.

 In 1908 Oldham was awarded the Lyell Medal, in 1911 made a Fellow of the Royal Society, and from 1920 to 1922 served as the President of the Geological Society of London.
 Later in his life he became interested in the geography and history of the Rhône delta.
 He died on 15 July 1936.